“Loyaultie Me Lie”:

 All I meant is that I was convinced that Snape was on the “right side”.

 It hadn’t sunk in as quickly as it really ought to have that the biggest part of the fallout from HBP was the discovery that this series was really NOT an epic tale of some great conflict between Light and Dark magic, à la Tolkein, after all.
 It wasn’t even about some quasi-symbolic face-off between the principles of “Light” and “Dark”.
 It was shaping up to be the close up and personal — in fact rather petty tale of the conflict of Tom Riddle against the world.
 And that meant everybody.
 Regardless of their personal alignment toward either Dark or Light.
 (And then it all devolved even further into Rowling’s private grief therapy and an orgy of wallowing in absolutes.)

 Post-DHs this became even more blindingly obvious.

-When you really stop to consider it, the only followers Riddle ever had were the ones that he had lured into his “cult of personality” when they were either kids themselves, or independent youngsters no more than post-adolescent, or who were such “outsiders” who really had nothing much to lose the way the wizarding world was set up.
+When you really stop to consider it, the only followers Riddle ever had were the ones that he had lured into his “cult of personality” when they were either kids themselves, or independent youngsters no more than post-adolescent, or else disenfranchised elements who were such “outsiders” they really had nothing much to lose the way the wizarding world was set up.
 Everyone else had been either bullied or bewitched into playing along.